Partial-transpose-guided entanglement classes and minimum noise filtering in many-body Gaussian quantum systems: MNF pure state identification

 For entangled regions of the lattice scalar field vacuum outside the $\mathcal{N}$IC regime, the MNF pure-state identification provides a new upper bound to $\mathcal{N}_p^{\text{min}}$ as a function of $\tilde{r}$, shown by the teal line of Fig.~\ref{fig:plot}.
 Note that the developed MNF is a direct procedure, such that no optimization process is involved in the production of this upper bound.
 With $\mathcal{N}_p^{\text{MNF}} \sim \mathcal{N}$ at long distances, the $\mathcal{N}$IC entanglement structure is found to provide effective leading-order guidance for the decomposition of a range of $\mathcal{N}$-SOL states surrounding the $\mathcal{N}$IC regime.
-However, at reduced $\tilde{r}$ where impacts of incompatibility with the $\mathcal{N}$IC entanglement structure built into the MNF accumulate, $\mathcal{N}_p^{\text{MNF}}$ becomes comparable to poly/log pure state negativities of previous techniques, e.g., the field-basis volume measurement~\cite{NKvolumemeasure} shown by the black line.
+However, at reduced $\tilde{r}$ where impacts of incompatibility with the $\mathcal{N}$IC entanglement structure built into the MNF accumulate, $\mathcal{N}_p^{\text{MNF}}$ becomes comparable to the polynomially decaying pure-state negativities of previous techniques, e.g., the field-basis volume measurement~\cite{NKvolumemeasure} shown by the black line.

 While the present results indicate that $\mathcal{N}_p^{\text{min}} \sim \mathcal{N}$ at long distances, the multi-core regime from which the continuum emerges remains to be determined.
 Beyond the MNF procedure, preliminary numerical optimizations of $\mathcal{N}_p^{\text{min}}$ intentionally deviating from the entanglement structure of Eq.~\eqref{eq:MNF} further support a conjecture that $\mathcal{N}_p^{\text{min}} \sim \mathcal{N}$, falling exponentially throughout the continuum regime of the field.